 Electrical design is considered as one of the biggest challenges while designing any space, from a small apartment to an entire multi-story building.
 Setting out a plan that provides adequate luminance as well as has optimal routes for the conduits and wirings can indeed be a challenge.
 Although, in comparison to the mechanical aspect, the electrical works have much more flexibility since they take up less space.

-To make it more eased out, MEP softwares have come up to make sure, that a finalised plan is achieved right from the start with minimal circuit length and location conflicts with other disciplines.
+To make it more eased out, MEP software have come up to make sure, that a finalized plan is achieved right from the start with minimal circuit length and location conflicts with other disciplines.
 The MEP Softwares also help in determining a location for adequate lighting to simulate optimal end-result.

 MEP & BIM In The Construction Industry